chevah/geck/content/documentation.rst

     def getSomethingNewHere(self):

-Whereas a docstring should be added to add further information:
+In this case, a docstring should be added to add further information:

 .. sourcecode:: python